 Effect

 Participants should actively engage in the discussion.
-This promotes commitment to online learning.
-With a good question and motivation from participants, a detailed discussion can ignite here.
+This promotes commitment or attachment to online learning.
+With a good question and participant motivation, a detailed discussion will ignite here.

-Warning: You are the moderator – keep an eye on the discussion and intervene if there are inappropriate comments or even insults!
-If the discussion isn’t getting started properly, you can ignite it with your own comments.
+Warning: You are the moderator – keep an eye on the discussion and intervene if unsavory remarks or even insults occur!
+If the discussion isn’t getting started properly, you can stir it up with your own comments.

 creation: 45 minutes